When we practice, we have to repeat material to refine our skills. Let’s make those repetitions smarter.

 This study highlights one issue you might face when you’re using interleaved practice: you might feel like you’re doing worse than before.
 But that’s okay!
 If you feel like you’re somewhat struggling, then you are on the right path.

-Step 1 – Decide what practice routine will be interleaved.
+Step 1 – Decide on a practice routine.

-Start by making a short list of practice items that use a variety skills.
+Start by making a short practice list of practice items.
 Warm-up routines and etude studies are a great starting place.
-These items will be the skill chunks that we mix together.
+The items will be the skill chunks that we mix together.

 For this example, we’ll interleave this warm-up routine: